Travel to Laos: Here you will find Asia's most beautiful city is written by Camilla Kornerup.

 Why travel to Laos?

-Laos is all its own, and that is what makes a trip to Laos completely unique.
-The country differs in several ways from the other countries in Southeast Asia.
+Laos is its own country, and that's what makes a trip to Laos unique.
+The country in Asia differs from the rest in several ways. countries in Southeast Asia.
 It was the pace that initially made me think that something was decidedly different here compared to the neighboring countries.

 In Laos, they live more in slow motion.
 Nobody is in a hurry.
 Things are as they should be, and the word stress is hardly part of the Lao language.

-The slow lifestyle takes its toll in many areas.
-For example, when you sit and wait - and wait a little longer - at a restaurant to be allowed to order and then pay.
-If you don't make yourself aware of its existence, a very long time can pass without anything happening.
+The slow lifestyle is reflected in many areas.
+For example, when you sit and wait – and wait a little more – at a restaurant to be allowed to order and then pay.
+If you don't make your presence known, a very long time can pass without anything happening.

-I just had to get used to that after coming from here Thailand og Cambodia.
-Countries where service is paramount.
+I just had to get used to that after I came from Thailand og Cambodia – countries where service is paramount.
 Another good example is the work culture.
 The Thais and especially the Vietnamese are known for their highly efficient agriculture.
-Their tireless toil in the rice fields all year round allows them to harvest up to three times a year.
+Their tireless work in the rice fields all year round allows them to harvest up to three times a year.

-The Lao, on the other hand, harvest rice once a year.
-They say out here that the Vietnamese plant, harvest and immediately plant again.
-While the Lao plant and then sit down and listen to the rice grow.
+The Lao, on the other hand, only harvest rice once a year.
+They say out here that the Vietnamese plant, harvest, and immediately plant again, while the Lao plant and then sit down and listen to the rice grow.

 Recycling is the way forward

-The lifestyle is also characterized by a focus on the existing.
-That - together with the calm pace - creates a special people.
+The lifestyle is also characterized by a focus on what exists.
+This – together with the calm pace – creates a very special people in the Asian country.
 A people who basically get up and do the same thing they did the day before.
-They seem to think that as long as the world lasts, all is well.
+They seem to think that as long as the world exists, everything is fine.

-In its own way, there is something incredibly healthy about it.
-And it was quite thought-provoking to be a part of.
-Still, it was hard to understand why they don't fix anything that needs it.
-For example, a dilapidated bridge or some clothes that hang on the laser.
+In a way, there's something incredibly healthy about it – and it was quite thought-provoking to be a part of.
+Still, it was hard to understand why they don't repair something that needs it.
+For example, a dilapidated bridge or some clothes hanging in the laundry.

 It doesn't seem to make sense for the Lao to improve or even develop things as long as they can be used.
 The bridge is patched together with a few boards that do not match the style and size of the others at all.
 But it is possible, and you can get over the bridge - albeit with difficulty.

-And the clothes, well, they hang a little strangely on the body.
-This is due to a large hole in the side and a good amount of stitches that have run, but it is still usable, so why throw it away?
-I had many experiences like that with things that were dilapidated.
+And the clothes – well, they might hang a little strangely on the body.
+There's a big hole in the side and a good portion of the stitches are torn, but they're still usable, so why throw them away?
+I've had many experiences like that with things that were dilapidated.

 It triggered thoughts about our 'use-and-throw-away culture' and demands for the material part of our existence.